 A love song to the descendants of diaspora.

-Amidst rising anti-Semitism in Billings, Montana, Rae, a 22 year old Jewish girl and descendent of Holocaust survivors uncovers issues of self worth, addiction, and buried childhood trauma which she must learn to face and heal.
+Amidst rising anti-Semitism in Billings, Montana, Rae, a 22 year old Jewish girl and descendant of Holocaust survivors uncovers issues of self worth, addiction, and buried childhood trauma which she must learn to face and heal.

 WE BURN LIKE THIS is a subjective, poetic, and internal drama about the historical trauma that gets handed down between three generations of women.
 We follow Rae on her journey towards self love and understanding.